ese-msc/c-primer/part_one/04_troubleshooting.md

     1 |     int main() {
 ```

-For C++ compilers error messages should typically be read from top to bottom, since it's possible that later errors are caused by the first one.
+For C++ compilers, error messages should typically be read from top to bottom, since it's possible that later errors are caused by the first one.
 In this case, the error message not only identifies the problem, but the solution too!
 This isn't the common case, in which the compiler will tell you what it doesn't understand, but will be unable to help you.
 For the record, the Visual Studio Windows compiler gives an example of this sort of less useful message:

 ```
 1>ConsoleApplication3.cpp